roeszler/toptails/README.md

 * As a first time user, I wan't ways to refer the game to my friends.
   * [Game Over](assets/images/gameOverPopup.webp) functions correctly and is attend to this.
 #### Returning Visitors
-* As a returning user, I wan't to try to beat the computersied opponent (Kev the Koala) to 500 points without breaking the bank.
+* As a returning user, I wan't to try to beat the computerised opponent (Kev the Koala) to 500 points without breaking the bank.
   * [Game Structure](assets/images/gameArea.webp) functioning correctly attends to this.
 * As a returning user, I wan't to engage with [game theory](https://en.wikipedia.org/wiki/Game_theory) as a pastime to beat a virtual opponent.
   * [Game Structure](assets/images/gameArea.webp) functioning correctly attends to this.

 #### Coding Colleagues
 * As a fellow code writing user, I wan't to see how the java script has been written and operates.
-  * Site listed publically at authors [GitHub](https://github.com/roeszler/toptails) repository - https://github.com/roeszler/toptails
+  * Site listed publicly at authors [GitHub](https://github.com/roeszler/toptails) repository - https://github.com/roeszler/toptails
-* As a fellow code writing user, I wan't to be abel to contact the author.
+* As a fellow code writing user, I wan't to be able to contact the author.
   * See authors [GitHub](https://github.com/roeszler) profile seen at the [footer](#footer) section.

 ### Issues & Resolutions

 * Hide Up & Down Arrow Buttons (Spinner) in Input Number - [Firefox](https://stackoverflow.com/questions/23372903/hide-up-down-arrow-buttons-spinner-in-input-number-firefox-29) with `input[type=number] { -moz-appearance: textfield; }`.
-* Images not displaying on all browsers using the realtive file path annotation `../`.
-Removed annoation.
+* Images not displaying on all browsers using the relative file path annotation `../`.
+Removed annotation.
 Functioning correctly.
 * Event listener code at lines 443 and 505 reference outer scoped variables.
 See [JS Hint warnings](#one-warning).
-* JSHint validation indicates that there are 13 unsued functions.
+* JSHint validation indicates that there are 13 unused functions.
 See [Unused variables](#13-unused-variables).
 * Correct event listener for animation re-running `calculateWinLoss();`and `generateSpinResult();` twice.
 * Include `changeSpinActive();` function to betType buttons
 * Code bank to not progress past zero: `} else if (bank > 0) {`.